Sunday, 19 January 2025

 The balancing act of privacy and functionality

 Rowan Merewood, who handles developer relations for Privacy Sandbox at Google, explained the rationale behind the move in a blog post.
-According to Merewood, the gradual discontinuation aims to “minimise cross-site tracking while still allowing free access to online and services.”
+According to Merewood, the gradual discontinuation aims to “minimise cross-site tracking while still allowing free access to online content and services.”
 He emphasised that the challenge lies in the dual role of third-party cookies: they facilitate essential features like sign-in, fraud prevention, and advertising, yet they’re also the main tools for tracking users across different websites.

 What it means for businesses and website owners

 Google’s decision follows the release of various APIs designed to offer a “privacy-focused alternative” for functions like identity verification, advertising, and fraud detection.
 The announcement marks the first time Google has provided a definite schedule for the industry to prepare for the end of third-party cookies.
-It’s evident that Google is not planning any more deadline extensions, making it crucial for businesses to start preparing their strategies for a cookieless future.
+It’s evident that Google is not planning any more deadline extensions, making it crucial for businesses to start preparing their strategies for aย cookieless future.

 Hot this week